-2.4 | CAR SHARE AND RESIDENTIAL PARKING
+2.5 | CAR SHARE AND RESIDENTIAL PARKING

 Access to car share is a notable consideration for residential parking, particularly in Burlington where there are currently 15 CarShare Vermont (CSVT) pods.
 Based on the rate at which Burlington members shed their personal vehicles or opt not to acquire them, CSVT estimates that each car share vehicle removes 16 from the road-and the need for individual residential parking spots.
-In the city's Comprehensive Development Ordinance, there are currently six city-owned parking spaces designated for car share vehicles:
+In the City Ordinance, there are currently six city-owned parking spaces designated for car share vehicles: